carbon-language/carbon-lang/proposals/p0044-decision.md

 ### Rationale for not requiring tracking issues

 There were several members who had no strong preference on this issue.
-The concensus was that until there is a compelling reason to require tracking issues, the process is more light-weight without them.
+The consensus was that until there is a compelling reason to require tracking issues, the process is more light-weight without them.

 ### Rationale for not committing proposals that are declined or deferred